-Tiga Island (Pulau Tiga in Malay) is one of a group of uninhabited islands located in Kimanis Bay, Malaysia off the western coast of Sabah.
-The island covers a total area of approx 6,07 km2 (2,34 ml2).
+Pulau Tiga Island is an uninhabited island located in Kimanis Bay (Malaysia), off the western coast of Sabah (Borneo Island).
+The island covers a total area of approx 6 km2 (2,5 ml2).

-- Located 48 km (30 ml) south of Kota Kinabalu and Tunku Abdul Rahman National Park, the Tiga Island National Park is easily reached by driving the 140 km (87 ml) to Kuala Penyu, a settlement on the tip of Klias Peninsula, from where it's another 18 km (11 ml), or about 30 min, by boat.
+- Located 48 km (30 ml) south of Kota Kinabalu and Tunku Abdul Rahman National Park, Tiga Island National Park is easily reached by driving (140 km / 87 ml) to Kuala Penyu (on Klias Peninsula), from where it's another 18 km (11 ml), or about 30 min travel by boat.

-- Another way to get there is by chartering a speed boat out of Kota Kinabalu and sailing to Tiga Island, or flying to Labuan and chartering a speed boat out of Labuan Island.
+- Another way to get there is by chartering speed boat from Kota Kinabalu to Tiga Island, or flying to Labuan and chartering speed boat from Labuan Island.

 Pulau Tiga Island cruise terminal

 Cruise ships to Pulau Tiga Island dock (anchor) at Kota Kinabalu - port city located on the northwestern coast of Borneo Island.